 A 2018 survey, undertaken by HOTCUS, BrANCH and BAAS (supported by BAAS and the Royal Historical Society), highlighted a number of obstacles facing scholars and students who identify as BAME (Black, Asian, Minority Ethnic).
 As an organisation, HOTCUS is committed to tackling these roadblocks to BAME participation in higher education, including the barrier between undergraduate and postgraduate study.
 HOTCUS is also keen to highlight BAME scholars’ historiographical contributions.

 HOTCUS is very happy to announce the launch of the HOTCUS undergraduate essay prize, which is open to BAME Students, who are currently studying at undergraduate level.
 In line with HOTCUS’s remit, the essay submitted should cover an area of twentieth century American History.
-Applications for the prize will be opened on 11th March 2022 and will close on 15th April.
+Applications for the prize should be submitted by the 15th April 2024.
 The value of the prize will be £100.
-The essay should be between 2,000 and 3,000 words, to include notes but excluding bibliography.
+The essay should be between 2,000 and 3,000 words, to include references (footnotes/endnotes) but excluding the bibliography.

-The essays should be sent, as PDF or a Word document to firstname.lastname@example.org.
-The author’s name should not appear on the essay itself, as all essays will be judged anonymously by the HOTCUS Steering Committee.
+The essays should be sent, as PDF or a Word document to [email protected].
+The author’s name should not appear on the essay itself, as all essays will be judged anonymously.
 A confirmation letter of enrolment should also be included from a member of staff at the applicant’s home university.
 The essay should be a self-contained piece, which would be suitable for publication in a journal.
 Attention should also be given to the presentation and referencing of the document.